opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/sfs_file_system_v2.md

 * `is_public` - (Optional) The level of visibility for the shared file system.

-* `metadata` - (Optional) Metadata key and value pairs as a dictionary of strings.Changing this will create a new resource.
+* `metadata` - (Optional) Metadata key/value pairs as a dictionary of strings.
+Changing this will create a new resource.

-* `availability_zone` - (Optional) The availability zone name.Changing this parameter will create a new resource.
+* `availability_zone` - (Optional) The availability zone name.
+Changing this parameter will create a new resource.

 * `access_level` - (Required) The access level of the shared file system.
 Changing this will create a new access rule.

 * `access_type` - (Optional) The type of the share access rule.
 Changing this will create a new access rule.

 * `access_to` - (Required) The access that the back end grants or denies.
-Changing this will create a new access rule
+Changing this will create new access rule.

 ## Attributes Reference